Hemashreegn/Linear-Integrated-Circuits/README.md

  ## Inference

- - pMOS acts as a active load for this circuit instead of load resistor, so this amplifier circuit causes the inverting behaviour due to commom source transistor'behaviour in conjunction with pMOS active load.
+ - pMOS acts as a active load for this circuit instead of load resistor, so this amplifier circuit causes the inverting behaviour due to commom source transisto rbehaviour in conjunction with pMOS active load.
- - Using pMOS transistor
+ - Using pMOS transistor we can observe phase inversion.
+ - Operating point is obtained where Id1=Id2 with different aspect ratio of both transistors.
+ - The gain increases compared to the first circuit.